What are lumps on pets?

 What are the treatments?

-In most cases, treatment is as simple as removing the lump.
+Treatment generally involves surgical removal.
 However, if the lump is malignant, your vet will need to make sure that cancer hasn’t spread to other parts of your pet’s body.
-X-rays, ultrasounds, and other diagnostic procedures may be required, and a longer treatment course could be the result.
+Radiographs (X-rays), ultrasounds, and other diagnostic procedures may be required.

 A final word on lumps and bumps…